GlassedPane is a simple swing component that facilitates the usage of a glass pane, usually limited to the JRootPane, to any swing container.

 In this snapshot, one component in the frame (a table plus its scroll pane), is blocked behind a grayed, semitransparent glass that shows an animated icon.
 Under Netbeans' Matisse, this component appears as:

 There are two working components in action: the GlassPane, blocking the content, and the GlassedPane, a container for both the normal content and the glass itself.
 It must be noted that the GlassPane is any JComponent.
 Although it is intended to be kind of a glass blocking the normal component, it could be any other component to replace the usual one.
-In this sense, GlassedPane is implementing a subset of the funcionality directly provided by the JLayeredPane: indeed, the behaviour provided by GlassedPane can be implemented directly using the standard JLayeredPane; its value is to simplify its usage for the specific glass scenario.
+In this sense, GlassedPane is implementing a subset of the functionality directly provided by the JLayeredPane: indeed, the behaviour provided by GlassedPane can be implemented directly using the standard JLayeredPane; its value is to simplify its usage for the specific glass scenario.

 The javadoc information for the library is available here